 It wasn't quite my first time.
-Starting in 1989 and through most of the 1990s I'd co-authored and developed software in HyperCard and SuperCard, designed courseware interfaces, and taught interactive multimedia – work I loved, but that faded as the tools and the industry moved on.
-When I found myself back at the problem in 2015, it felt less like starting something new and more like picking up a thread I'd set down.
+Starting in 1989 and through most of the 1990s I was fortunate to have co-authored and developed interactive software in HyperCard and SuperCard, designed courseware interfaces, and taught interactive multimedia – work I loved, but that faded as the Web took center stage.
+When I found myself back at the problem in 2015, it felt less like starting something new and more like picking up a thread I'd already started.

 The answer was Grav.